kongwanbianjinyu/Deep-Learning-Tutorial/README.md

 5. Transformer.
 Scaled dot product attention and Multi-Head Attention Layer.
 The Transformer architecture is based on the Multi-Head Attention layer and applies multiple of them in a ResNet-like block(Layernorm).
 Explore positional encoding(Since transformer is permutation-equivariant and learning rate warm up(gradient).
 Usage example: Sequence-to-Sequence problem(reverse the sequence).
 Set Anomally Detection(no need for positional encoding).

 6. RNN.
 Grpha Convolution Network(GCN) and Graph Attention Network(GAT).
 Tasks: Node-level task(node classification).
 Graph-level task(graph classfication).

+7. Energy_Generative.
+Energy-based Generative Model.
+Using MCMC(Markov Chain Monte Carlo) sampling to generate fake images from CNN model.
+Using contrastive divergence loss (L_DC) to train the model.